8YBY8sd/cse15l-lab-reports/lab-report-4-week-8.md

 Small change:

-There is a small change (<10 lines>) that will make my program work for snippet 1 and all related cases that use inline code with backticks. we check that if there is have odd numbers of backticks inside of the "[" and "]", it would not print out the link.
+There is a small change (<10 lines>) that will make my program work for snippet 1 and all related cases that use inline code with backticks.
+It needs to check that if there is have odd numbers of backticks inside of the "[" and "]", it would not print out the link.

 ---